 - policy briefs that will present in a succinct and accessible way the main project findings on whether and how benefit-sharing can (and crucially when it cannot) contribute to an equitable transition to the green economy.
 The briefs will be targeted to specific groups of end-users: international negotiators, the private sector, NGOs and bilateral donors advising indigenous and local communities.
 They will be available in English, French and Spanish;

 - a training module for indigenous peoples' and local communities' advocates and lawyers, providing practical guidance on operationalising benefit-sharing and concluding benefit-sharing agreements.
-The module will be developed by partner NGO Natural Justice in collaboration with the project team.
-The module will be made available online and in print (to be distributed through Natural Justice's networks in Latin America, Africa and Asia) in English, French and Spanish to ensure its accessibility to stakeholders in different regions.
+The module will be made available online and in print in English, French and Spanish to ensure its accessibility to stakeholders in different regions.

 On 12-14 November, BeneLex PI Elisa Morgera was invited by the CBD Secretariat to contribute to the 2017 Bogis Bossy Dialogue for Biodiversity held in Switzerland.
 The dialogue was seeking to spark a provocative, framing reflection to identify a transformative agenda for action that will engage multi-level systemic change in all sectors and domains that have an impact on, or benefit from, biodiversity, with a view to contributing to discussions on an ambitious, yet pragmatic and innovative post-2020 Global Biodiversity Agenda.
 The dialogue was organized with support from the United Nations Development Programme, and its findings will be used as a catalyst for subsequent consultations meetings throughout 2018, and in the lead up to 2020.

-On 14th December, at 18:15 (GRULAC room, ICAO HQs), BeneLex PI Elisa Morgera and MARINE BENEFITS researcher Daniela Diz will run a side-event titled "Mainstreaming Biodiversity and Ecosystem Services into the Fisheries Sector for Sustainable Development."
-This side event will explore lessons learned from the Ecosystem Services for Poverty Alleviation (ESPA) fisheries projects on the integration of biodiversity and ecosystem services into the fisheries sector, including as part of the ecosystem approach, and the mainstreaming of Aichi Biodiversity Targets into the implementation of the Sustainable Development Goals (SDGs).
+December 2017: BeneLex PI Elisa Morgera and MARINE BENEFITS researcher Daniela Diz ran a side-event titled "Mainstreaming Biodiversity and Ecosystem Services into the Fisheries Sector for Sustainable Development."
+The event explored lessons learned from the Ecosystem Services for Poverty Alleviation (ESPA) fisheries projects on the integration of biodiversity and ecosystem services into the fisheries sector, including as part of the ecosystem approach, and the mainstreaming of Aichi Biodiversity Targets into the implementation of the Sustainable Development Goals (SDGs).

 June 2017: BENELEX researcher Elsa Tsioumani was invited to contribute to the Expert Group Meeting on Sustainable Development Goal (SDG) 2 (no hunger), held from 12-13 June 2017, at the UN Headquarters in New York.
 The expert group produced a set of key messages, which will be forwarded to the High-Level Political Forum on Sustainable Development, to be held in July 2017.
 These messages address, among other issues: the need for transformative change to create sustainable food systems; the importance of diversity across the production chain; the need for strong legal systems and a rights-based approach; and the centrality of smallholders and family farmers.
 For further information click here.